NMRFAM/pulsesequences/Bruker/README.md

 ## Installation

-On your spectrometer computer, change to the directory container your user pulse sequences.
+On your spectrometer computer, change to the directory containing your user pulse sequences.
 For example, on Topspin 3.2 this directory might be:

 ```shell